rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ### Part 1 - Tests in our Pipeline
 > _In this part we will get familiar with the layout of our tests.
 We will also improve the pipeline created already by adding some unit tests for the frontend & backend along with some end to end tests (e2e) to validate the full solution_

-#### Part 1a - Unit tests
+#### Part 1a - FE Unit tests
-> In this exercise we will execute our test for the frontend and backend locally.
+> In this exercise we will execute our test for the frontend locally.
 Once verified we will add them to Jenkins.

 2. Before linking our automated testing to the pipeline we'll first ensure the tests run locally.
 Change to the `todolist-fe` directory and run `test`.
 ```bash